echeran/clj-thamil/README.md

 [`examples/java/java-examples`](examples/java/java-examples/README.md).
 See that page for instructions and building and running.

+#### JavaScript Examples

+The Clojure/-Script code in clj-thamil must be compiled using the ClojureScript compiler into JavaScript before it can used in JS runtimes (ex: webpages).
+In the JS exmaples directory [`examples/js`][(examples/js), first run `sh setup.sh`.
+Then load the HTML files located in the same directory from within a browser that has JS enabled.

+* test01.html - transliteration of English into Thamil on a JS popup box
+* test02.html - transliterates English into Thamil and splits Thamil into letter
+* test03.html - sorting Thamil words by Thamil alphabetical order

 ### Command-line process

 Currently, the only standalone process supported by the library is the